-As meeting planners navigated the Covid-19 pandemic over the past year, concerns about attendee health and well-being have dictated nearly every aspect of how face-to-face events were held — or, in most cases, not held.
-In the Global Wellness Institute's latest "Global Wellness Trends Report," the authors explain that the pandemic has forced planners to reinvent their gatherings in a way that puts health at the center of virtually every decision — and that is likely to continue.
+As meeting planners navigated the Covid-19 pandemic over the past year and a half, concerns about attendee health and well-being have dictated nearly every aspect of how face-to-face events were held — or, in most cases, not held.
+In the Global Wellness Institute's 2021 "Global Wellness Trends Report," the authors explain that the pandemic has forced planners to reinvent their gatherings in a way that puts health at the center of virtually every decision — and that is likely to continue.

-Although the threat of the virus is gradually receding, its influence on our collective attitude toward wellness activities at events will likely stick around: Collaboration with venue partners, a concern with mental well-being and a preference for outdoor spaces are some of the approaches that will continue to flourish.
+Even when the threat of the virus has receded, its influence on our collective attitude toward wellness activities at events will likely stick around: Collaboration with venue partners, a concern with mental well-being and a preference for outdoor spaces are some of the approaches that will continue to flourish.

 Nancy Davis, chief creative officer and executive director of the Global Wellness Institute and Global Wellness Summit, says this is an important trend to keep in mind when planning new meetings.